BichenWuUCB/squeezeDet/README.md

-## _SqueezeDet_: Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving
+## _SqueezeDet:_ Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving
 By Bichen Wu, Forrest Iandola, Peter H. Jin, Kurt Keutzer (UC Berkeley & DeepScale)

 This repository contains a tensorflow implementation of SqueezeDet, a convolutional neural network based object detector described in our paper: https://arxiv.org/abs/1612.01051.
 If you find this work useful for your research, please consider citing: